Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces

 \section{Conclusions}

-In this work, we systematically investigated crystallization at the ice-QLL interface for the Ih basal and prism1 surfaces with molecular dynamics simulations using the TIP4P/Ice and mW force field in a wide range of temperatures.
-The crystallization rates obtained with both water models increased with temperature, reaching a maximum and following a downward trend toward the melting temperature.
-Both the TIP4P/Ice and the mW growth rates peak at 260 K and 240 K, respectively, with mW rates much faster than TIP4P/Ice.
-The experimental evolution of ice morphologies with temperature at low vapour pressure between column-like and plate-like can be qualitatively correlated with the ice growth rates in the case of TIP4P but not for mW.
+In this work, we systematically investigated crystallization at the ice-QLL interface for the Ih basal and prism1 surfaces with MD simulations using the TIP4P/Ice and mW force fields in a wide range of temperatures.
+To achieve this, we assumed that at low supersaturation, the rate-limiting mechanisms of growth are the integration of molecules from the QLL to the crystalline lattice and introduced an enlarged out-of-equilibrium QLL, which relaxes to equilibrium only through the incorporation of liquid-like molecules into the crystal.
+We acknowledge that other interpretations of the relevant supersaturation regime for growth from an out-of-equilibrium enlarged QLL are also possible\cite{sibley2021ice}.

+The crystallization rates obtained with both water models increased with temperature, reaching a maximum; they then followed a downward trend toward the melting temperature, showing similarities with the crystallization rates from the melt as simulated in bulk systems rather than slabs.
+The TIP4P/Ice and the mW growth rates peak at 260 K and 240 K, respectively, with mW rates much faster than TIP4P/Ice ones.
+The experimental evolution of ice morphologies with temperature at low vapor pressure between column-like and plate-like can be qualitatively correlated with the ice growth rates in the case of TIP4P, although with caution given statistical uncertainties, but not for mW.